About our Nursing and Health Research

 We are the largest Nursing and Health Research Institute on the island of Ireland, in terms of the number of researchers, research projects, doctoral students and research output.
 In the last UK Research Excellence Framework, 96% of our research was recognised as international in terms of originality, significance and rigour (REF, 2014).

-Health and Rehabilitation Technologies
+Centre for Health and Rehabilitation Technologies (CHaRT)

-Maternal, Fetal and Infant Research
+Centre for Maternal, Fetal and Infant Research (MFIR)

 Our focus is on making people’s lives better by conducting cutting-edge research to inform policy and practice.